2026-04-28

 That is why secure document exchange works best as the default process standard, not as an occasional exception for the most sensitive matters.

-Secure document exchange changes the risk model.
+Secure document exchange changes that risk model.
 Instead of attaching a readable file to a message, the firm sends an encrypted link with a defined lifetime and, when appropriate, burn-after-reading access.
 That means the file does not live forever in client inboxes, staff mailboxes, and forwarded threads.
 Access can expire by design, and the content can disappear after retrieval.
+If you want the broader operational pattern, compare it with the common situations where email is the wrong channel for sensitive data.

 The value is not purely technical.
 Clients notice when a firm treats confidentiality as part of service quality rather than an internal IT concern.
 In divorce, inheritance, shareholder disputes, employment claims, and criminal defence matters, visible security increases trust.
 Operationally, the firm gains a cleaner workflow, fewer versioning mistakes, and a stronger position when selling to corporate clients with procurement and compliance requirements.
 That broader commercial angle is explored in why secure sharing is a competitive advantage for professional services firms.